ClickCease

 12 Ways to Increase Cash Flow in 2019

-In Finance Highlight
+In Finance Best Practices

 There are a variety of metrics that can be used to determine the health of your business, but few are as indicative of success or failure as cash flow, or the net amount of cash that flows in to and out of your business.
 A positive cash flow is essential for growth, as it’s indicative of spending that’s under control and flourishing sales.
 But how do you create a positive cash flow?